 Tracking Club Basics

+Tracking club is an introduction into what I teach at Fox Paw.
 Every first Saturday of the month we'll meet at the Stranahan Town Forest and explore the tracks, sign, plants/trees, and habitat our North Woods home has to offer.
-I'll provide some loose structure and instruction — bring a mask, your field guides, questions, weather-appropriate gear and snacks.
+I'll provide some loose structure and instruction — bring your field guides, questions, weather-appropriate gear and snacks.
 Beginners very welcome!
-Aimed at teens and adults.
+Aimed at mature teens and adults.

 We start at 9 a.m. and end around noon.
 There is no cost for tracking club.
 Be in touch with any questions, or to be added to the club's mailing list.